spark curiosity + ignite creativity

 A Food Court with additional options is located inside the Ronald Reagan Building.
 Please note that in order to access the Food Court, visitors must go through Ronald Reagan Building security.

 All exhibits are wheelchair accessible, including the Dream Machine, our climber and slide.
 An elevator connects the Museum’s two floors.

 mothers room + stroller parking

 The Mothers Room is located on the Concourse Level, near the elevator and the Little Dreamers toddler space.
 Stroller parking is available on the Plaza Level of the Museum.

-Two rooms offer an opportunity to recenter and decompress.
 Sensory backpacks are available to borrow at no cost and include noise-reduction headphones as well as fidgets to help ease sensory stimulation.

 All videos with audio content are captioned.

 A personalized orientation to the Museum with verbal description and sighted guide is available for visitors who are blind or have low vision.